The Coldest Night

 Can Megan come to terms with the secret that haunts her, get past her distrust of men, and accept the love Lee offers or will her heart be broken again?

-Someone to trust – click on the cover for the buy link
+– click on the cover for the buy link

 “My desire for writing Someone To Trust was to take readers on a journey of forgiveness.
 A journey that not only encompasses the power and grace to forgive others but also one of accepting the forgiveness God offers us and forgiving ourselves.”